lmiller1990/vue-scroll-progress/README.md

 })
 ```

 Everything is still working!
-Let's add a circle UI, like the one on Tech Crunch.
+Let's add a circle UI that fills out as the users scrolls, like the one on Tech Crunch.

 ## Some SVG